-DiNardo, Fortin, Lemieux (1996) show that an estimate of $\Psi(X)$ can be generated based on the predictions $\hat{p}$ from a simple probit model for the probability for Pr(Female = 1|X).
+DiNardo, Fortin, Lemieux (1996) show that an estimate of $\Psi(X)$ can be generated based on the predictions \hat{p} from a simple probit model for the probability for Pr(Female=1|X).
 When estimating the probits for the re-weighting, we include a large set of observable characteristics.
 In particular, we include covariates X based on age, calendar years, citizenship, industry, region, seasonality, earnings histories, firm size, health and experience.
 Consequently, we generate weights defined by

-$$\hat{\Psi}(X_i) = \begin{cases} \frac{\bar{p}}{\hat{p}i} & \text{for females} \\ \frac{1-\bar{p}}{1-\hat{p}i} & \text{for males} \end{cases}$$
+$$\hat{\Psi}(X_i) = \begin{cases} \frac{\tilde{p}}{\hat{p}i} & \text{for females} \\ \frac{1-\tilde{p}}{1-\hat{p}i} & \text{for males} \end{cases}$$

 In the case of the four different tenure thresholds, we are concerned whether differences the estimated labor supply elasticities is related to differences in sample compositions.
 That means whether individuals with characteristics related to lower labor supply elasticities are more likely to be located around the 10 tenure year and 25 tenure year thresholds than at the other thresholds.
 We split the sample in four subsamples based on tenure intervals.
 Specifically we compare individuals with tenure between 6 and 12.5 years, 12.5 and 17.5 years, 17.5 and 22.5, and 22.5 and 28 years of tenure; these non-overlapping groups cover all tenure levels illustrated in Figure 3.
 To these samples we apply a similar re-weighting strategy as before.
 Our goal now is to generate weights that replace the marginal distribution of X in each of the tenure intervals with the marginal distribution of X in the overall population.
-This is done by estimating four different probit models for the probabilities of belonging to each of the tenure intervals $I_j$ with j = 1, ..., 4; we denote this probability for observation i by $p{ij} = Pr(I_j = 1|X_i)$ .
-From the probits, we obtain predicted probabilities $\hat{p}{ij}$ for each observation i in interval j.
-The weight for observation
+This is done by estimating four different probit models for the probabilities of belonging to each of the tenure intervals I_j with j = 1, ..., 4; we denote this probabilities of observation i by i by

-&lt;sup>16The estimated probits include dummies for calendar year, age measured at a quarterly frequency, birth month, birth year, Austrian citizenship, quarter of the year, industry, region, firm size, blue collar job status, job starting month, health status between age 42 through age 54, contribution years between age 42 through 54, sick leave in the current quarter, unemployment in the current quarter, top-coded earnings, insurance years (interacted with gender), and real earnings.
-Firm size is grouped into the following categories: $\leq 5$ , $6 - 10, 11 - 25, 26 - 99, 100 - 499, 500 - 999, \geq 1000$ .
-Health status between age 42 through age 54 is based on the following categories of sick leave from age 42 through age 54: $\leq 0.03$ years, 0.03 - 0.18 years, 0.18 - 0.33 years, and $\geq 0.33$ years.
-Health and unemployment in the current quarter are based on the following categories for sick leave and unemployment days in the current quarter: 0 days, 1 - 30 days, 31 - 60 days, and $\geq 61$ days.
-Contribution years between ages 42 through age 54 is based on the following categories is $\leq 5$ years, 5 - 8 years, 8 - 13 years, and = 13 years.
+16The estimated probits include dummies for calendar year, age measured at a quarterly frequency, birth month, birth year, Austrian citizenship, quarter of the year, industry, region, firm size, blue collar job status, job starting month, health status between age 42 through age 54, contribution years between age 42 through 54, sick leave in the current quarter, unemployment in the current quarter, top-coded earnings, insurance years (interacted with gender), and real earnings.
+Firm size is grouped into the following categories: ≤ 5, 6 - 10, 11 - 25, 26 - 99, 100 - 499, 500 - 999, ≥ 1000.
+Health status between age 42 through age 54 is based on the following categories of sick leave from age 42 through age 54: ≤ 0.03 years, 0.03 - 0.18 years, 0.18 - 0.33 years, and ≥ 0.33 years.
+Health and unemployment in the current quarter are based on the following categories for sick leave and unemployment days in the current quarter: 0 days, 1 - 30 days, 31 - 60 days, and ≥ 61 days.
+Contribution years between ages 42 through age 54 is based on the following categories of contribution years: ≤ 5 years, 5 - 8 years, 8 - 13 years, and = 13 years.
 Real earnings dummies are created by creating 25 percentiles based on average earnings between ages 42 through 54.